-- a) be able to engage in conversation with people with a learning disability to talk about death and dying, grief and loss and their own end of life preferences - b) be able to provide information to a people with a learning disability about their illness and symptoms in ways they are able to understand e.g. how to access and use information and easy-read resources to help support a person at end of life - c) understand the different barriers to communication at end of life, including where someone has additional care, support or communication needs - d) understand the use of end of life care pathways and individualised care plans and the impact this has on care and support offered - e) understand the importance of access to palliative care and how advance planning can avoid crisis driven changes or decisions - f) understand how best interest decision and advance decisions/directives will affect caring activities - g) be able to identify symptoms associated with end of life and how these symptoms can be managed with care and compassion - h) know how to recognise and manage pain and address the broader physical needs (e.g. hydration, reduced appetite) in people at end of life and how different factors can alleviate or exacerbate pain and discomfort - i) be aware of the needs of bereaved families and friends including the potential for conflicting emotions - j) be aware of cultural and religious differences associated with death, care of the dying and the deceased person - k) be able to advocate for a person with a learning disability around end of life and funeral arrangements.
+- a) be able to engage in conversation with people with a learning disability to talk about death and dying, grief and loss and their own end of life preferences - b) be able to provide information to a person with a learning disability about their illness and symptoms in ways they are able to understand e.g. how to access and use information and easy-read resources to help support a person at end of life - c) understand the different barriers to communication at end of life, including where someone has additional care, support or communication needs - d) understand the use of end of life care pathways and individualised care plans and the impact this has on care and support offered - e) understand the importance of access to palliative care and how advance planning can avoid crisis driven changes or decisions - f) understand how best interest decision and advance decisions/directives will affect caring activities - g) be able to identify symptoms associated with end of life and how these symptoms can be managed with care and compassion

+- h) know how to recognise and manage pain and address the broader physical needs (e.g. hydration, reduced appetite) in people at end of life and how different factors can alleviate or exacerbate pain and discomfort - i) be aware of the needs of bereaved families and friends including the potential for conflicting emotions - j) be aware of cultural and religious differences associated with death, care of the dying and the deceased person - k) be able to advocate for a person with a learning disability around end of life and funeral arrangements.

-- a) be able to work with people with a learning disability and others to develop a person-centred end of life care plan that balances treatment with care and support needs and preferences - b) understand the processes involved in deciding when a person with a learning disability is deemed to be at end of life - c) understand guidance, risks and benefits, and ethical considerations associated individual's food and drink related needs, including that related to clinically assisted nutrition and hydration - d) be able to support end of life services to make reasonable adjustments for people with a learning disability - e) understand referral criteria and processes for referral to specialist services to meet the needs of people with a learning disability and those important to them, and if necessary, support these services to make reasonable adjustments - f) be able to recognise and suggest ways to overcome potential barriers people with a learning disability may face in accessing end of life care - g) understand the purpose of reviews of death of people with a learning disability and which organisations should be contacted following the death of a person with a learning disability - h) be able to contribute to the development of practices and services that meet the end of life needs of people with a learning disability.
+- a) be able to work with people with a learning disability and others to develop a person-centred end of life care plan that balances treatment with care and support needs and preferences - b) understand the processes involved in deciding when a person with a learning disability is deemed to be at end of life - c) understand guidance, risks and benefits, and ethical considerations associated individual's food and drink related needs, including that related to clinically assisted nutrition and hydration - d) be able to support end of life decisions including discussions on eating and drinking with accepted risk - e) be able to support end of life services to make reasonable adjustments for people with a learning disability - f) understand referral criteria and processes for referral to specialist services to meet the needs of people with a learning disability and those important to them, and if necessary, support these services to make reasonable adjustments - g) be able to recognise and suggest ways to overcome potential barriers people with a learning disability may face in accessing end of life care - h) understand the purpose of reviews of death of people with a learning disability and which organisations should be contacted following the death of a person with a learning disability - i) recognise the impact of dealing with an end of life situation, including unexpected deaths, on the wellbeing of care workers and how to provide appropriate support - j) be able to contribute to the development of practices and services that meet the end of life needs of people with a learning disability.

-Sources of further guidance are shown in Appendix 1.
-Examples of national guidance or legislation with specific relevance to end of life care are shown below:
+Sources of further guidance and links to relevant legislation are shown in the appendices.
+Examples of national guidance with specific relevance to this capability are shown below: